Russia says Ukraine talks progressing as onslaught continues

 Zelenskyy's office said Ukrainian forces thwarted Russian efforts to enter Kharkiv, Ukraine's second-largest city, which was pounded by almost non-stop strikes over the last 24 hours.
 A powerful explosion thundered across the city overnight.

-Hospital workers found themselves on two frontlines, battling COVID-19 in intensive care units as war rages outside.
+Hospital workers in the city found themselves on two frontlines, battling COVID-19 in intensive care units as war raged outside.
 Air raid sirens go off multiple times daily, forcing fragile patients into the the Kharkiv Regional Clinical Infectious Diseases Hospital's makeshift bomb shelter, the hospital's director, Dr. Pavel Nartov, said.

 “Bombing takes place from morning into night.
 Thank god a bomb has not yet hit our hospital.
 But it could hit at any time,” Nartov told The Associated Press.